 Exposure VisitsThese visits allow women in rural communities to see the work that GRAVIS is doing around the Thar.
 Women are able to see project sites and field centres to learn how they can be involved the similar projects in their own community.
 So far, GRAVIS has led over 100 exposure visits.

-Farmers AssociationsThis network of farmers plays an important role in the agricultural stability of the community.
+Farmers AssociationsThis network of farmers from all castes plays an important role in the agricultural stability of the community.
 As farmers are the most vulnerable to drought and soil erosion, their voice is vital in planning development projects.
 Together, they work to develop and disseminate drought resilient farming techniques in order to increase yields in low rainfall.
 Farmers Associations have monthly meetings to spread their best agricultural practices like sowing and irrigation.
 GRAVIS has helped establish 75 Farmers Associations.

 Village Education Committees (VECs)